8 min read

 FIRE

 Building a fire isn't always as easy as it looks and without the correct tools to build a fire, it is practically impossible.
 A few simple, lightweight items could save your life.
-In my pack I carry two ferro rods and a lighter as well as a container full of about 30 cotton balls and Vaseline.
-Click here if you have never used cotton balls and vaseline as fire tinder.
+In my pack, I carry two ferro rods and a lighter as well as a container full of about 30 cotton balls and Vaseline.
+Click here if you have never used cotton balls and Vaseline as fire tinder.

 I also carry a Wazoo Bushcraft Necklace on me at all times.